sw360/sw360portal/README.md

 ### Introduction

-This is a maven-based software project.
-It is comprised of one backend (services) part and one frontent (portal) part:
+It is comprised of one frontend (portal) part, backend (services) part and additionally a REST API:

+* Frontend: Liferay-(Tomcat-)based portal application using the Alloy UI framework.
 * Backend: Tomcat-based thrift services for being called by different applications.
-* Frontend: Liferay-(Tomcat-)based portal application using the Alloy UI framework.
 * Database: we store software components and metadata about them in couchdb.
+* Rest: this REST API provides access to project resources for external clients.
+        Please note the state of the REST API is experimental and its may exposed by breaking changes.

 The reference platform is the Ubuntu server 14.04 (which is a LTS version).
 However, it runs well on other OSes (see below).